Why is immunisation coverage measured?

 Immunisation data

-the National Childhood Immunisation Coverage Survey 2005.
+Prior to 2005, immunisation coverage was measured using coverage surveys.
+The last survey was in 2005 – the National Childhood Immunisation Coverage Survey 2005.
 The results showed 77 percent of children were fully immunised at the age of two years old.

 National and regional immunisation data

-The following tables show the immunisation status of children who turned the milestone age during a three-month or 12-month reporting period ending 30 June 2023 and who have completed their age-appropriate immunisations.
+The following tables show the immunisation status of children who turned the milestone age during a three-month or 12-month reporting period ending 31 March 2024 and who have completed their age-appropriate immunisations.

 2020/21 data: Please note a data quality issue affected how a small number of immunisation events were recorded following the October 2020 Schedule change.
-A fix has since been applied and these are now reporting correctly, however you may see slight variations in the previous Q2 and Q3 2020/21 coverage rates as a result.
+A fix has since been applied and these are now reporting correctly, however you may see slight variations in the Q2 and Q3 2020/21 coverage rates as a result.

 National immunisation data - summary

-National immunisation coverage – three-month reporting period ending 30 June 2023
+National immunisation coverage – three-month reporting period ending 31 March 2024

-The table below shows the immunisation coverage of children who turned one of the milestone ages during a three-month period from 1 April to 30 June 2023 and who have completed their age-appropriate immunisations.
+The table below shows the immunisation coverage of children who turned one of the milestone ages during a three-month period from 1 January to 31 March 2024 and who have completed their age-appropriate immunisations.

 Milestone Age